Google engineering manager interview: the only post you'll need to read

 3. Leadership.
 Google looks for a particular type of leadership called “emergent leadership.”
 You'll typically be working in cross-functional teams at Google, and different team members are expected to step up and lead at different times in the lifecycle of a project when their skills are needed.
 More information in this guide to Google leadership questions.

 4. Googleyness (i.e. culture fit).
 The company wants to make sure Google is the right environment for you.
-Your interviewer will check whether you naturally exhibit the company's values, including: being comfortable with ambiguity, having a bias to action, and a collaborative nature.
-More information in this guide to Googleyness.
+Your interviewer will check whether you naturally exhibit the company's values, including: being comfortable with ambiguity, having a bias to action, and having a collaborative nature.
+More information is in this guide to Googleyness.

 Depending on the exact job you're applying for, these attributes might be broken down further.
 For instance, "Role-related knowledge and experience" could be broken down into "Security architecture" or "Incident response" for a site reliability engineer role.
-But the total number of attributes does not usually exceed six or seven.
+However the total number of attributes does not usually exceed six or seven.

 In this middle section, Google's interviewers typically repeat the questions they asked you, document your answers in detail, and give you a score for each attribute (e.g. "Poor", "Mixed", "Good", "Excellent").